 GREAT ROCK SHEER & EMBROIDERY

 Schumacher Fabric’s Great Rock is a simplistic pattern consisting of dotted lines and curves placed to create a visually stunning arrangement.
 Sometimes less is more, especially with a geometric print like this one.
-Embroidery is available now, just click the pattern to check it out.
+Schumacher never fails to disappoint with their minimal lines of fabric.

 Icehouse consists of vertical and horizontal line fragments in contrasting colors.
 Available in a light cream backdrop with navy and white, or the neutral beige backdrop with black and white.

-At a distance, Menemsha looks like a plain heathered pattern of assorted earth tone neutrals.
+At a distance, Menemsha by Schumacher Fabric looks like a plain heathered pattern of assorted earth tone neutrals.
 Upon a closer look, this pattern contains micro brush strokes of white in varying directions.